 (1951, Amsterdam, Netherlands)

-Floor van Keulen is a Dutch artists that creates contemporary paintings, drawings and murals.
+Floor van Keulen is a Dutch artist that creates contemporary paintings, drawings, and murals.

 Human figures and cartoons are the only motifs in the repertoire of drawings created by Floor van Keulen since 1980.
 They appear to be randomly spread across the surface, components of a well-balanced composition without any specific meaning.
 Shapes effortlessly melt into one another, debate with each other; emotions occasionally flare up, only to harmoniously merge together afterward.